Best Online Bachelor’s In Agriculture Programs

 Like most undergraduate programs, a bachelor’s degree in agriculture requires four years of full-time enrollment to complete.

 In terms of growth opportunities, the agricultural field shows promise.
-The BLS projects a 6% growth rate for jobs in the sector, faster than the projected growth rate of 4% for other sectors.
+The BLS projects a 6% growth rate for jobs in the sector, with about 3,000 openings each year from 2022-2032.

-According to data from the BLS, agricultural scientists earn a median salary of $65,160 per year, much higher than the national median salary of $39,810.
+According to data from the BLS, agricultural scientists earn a median salary of $76,400 per year.

 Yes.
 Several accredited colleges and universities nationwide offer online bachelor’s degrees in agriculture.